PrestaShop/hummingbird/README.md

 then create a webpack/.env by copying webpack/.env-example `cp webpack/.env-example webpack/.env`

-then configure your local web server in this .env file
+then configure your local web server in this .env file.
+Please use a free tcp port

 then build assets: